codefresh-io/cap-docs.codefresh.io/_docs/runtime/shared-configuration.md

 ---

 A Codefresh account with a hosted or a hybrid runtime can create a Git repository in which to store configuration settings for the runtime.
-This repository can then be shared with subsequent runtimes that are installed.
+You can then optionally share the c repository can then be shared with subsequent runtimes that are installed in the same account, avoiding the need to create and maintain configurations for each runtime.

 For the first hosted or hybrid runtime that you install, Codefresh creates the shared config repo.
-You can then selectivley select the shared repository for For every runtime install, you can select the runtimes that use this shared configuration.
+You can then select the repository for other runtimes that   select the runtimes that use this shared configuration.

 * Hosted runtimes
   As part of the set up for the hosted runtime, you must select the Git Organization for which to create the runtime installation repo.
-Codefresh creates the repo for the shared runtime configuration.
+Codefresh then creates the repo for the shared runtime configuration.

 * Hybrid runtimes
   When you install the first runtime on the cluster or for that account, you can define the shared configuration repo through the `--shared-config-repo` flag.
 If the flag is omitted, and the runtime account does not have a shared configuration repo, it is set to the `shared-config` root folder in the runtime installation repo.